SiR-Frazier/Week-1-Review/README.md

 ## Known Bugs

-_{Currently, it only allows you to compare two words regardless of casing.
-It doesn't have the capability to determine if the word provided is missing vowels, or determine if input words are antigrams rather than anagrams}_
+_Program allows you to compare two words or phrases to see if they are anagrams.
+It also tests two words to see if any vowels are present, as well as test to see if the inputs share any common letters._

 ## Support and contact details

-_{To suggest changes, submit a pull request in the GitHub repository}_
+_To suggest changes, submit a pull request in the GitHub repository_

 ## Technologies Used

-_{Ruby}_
+_Ruby_

 ### License